open-sauced-craftwork/browser-extension/README.md

 * Active contributor on GitHub (monthly)

+* Willing to work overlap US hours (9am-12pm PT is required)

 # Assignment

-## Create browser extension that connects with api.opensauced.pizza
+## Create browser extension that connects [api.opensauced.pizza](https://api.opensauced.pizza/) to a github.com profile.

 ### Task instructions

-&lt;!--- Use this section to describe the project that students are required to complete.
-We ask that you also include instructions on running and preparing the students' local environment if necessary. --->

 1. Create an OpenSauced account https://opensauced.pizza
 2. Generate a chrome exnsion, use this [DEV post](https://dev.to/jacksteamdev/create-a-vite-react-chrome-extension-in-90-seconds-3df7) as a guide